kciuchcinski/MetHMMDB/README.md

 hmmsearch --domtblout output.tbl path/to/MetHMMDB/MetHMMDb.hmm sequence_database.fasta
 ```

-Additionally, since reading the output files can be tricky, we recommend the HmmPy (https://github.com/EnzoAndree/HmmPy) package, which will turn the `--domtblout` file into a nice `.csv` that's easy to parse by your favourite tool.
+Additionally, since reading the output files can be tricky, the HmmPy (https://github.com/EnzoAndree/HmmPy) package can be used to turn the `--domtblout` file into a nice `.tsv` that's easy to parse by your favourite tool.

 For more detailed usage, including output options, we recommend reading the HMMER suite documentation and User's guide (available at http://hmmer.org/documentation.html)